OneDrive/onedrive-api-docs/docs/rest-api/api/message_forward.md

 # message: forward

-Forward a message.
+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

+Forward a message, add a comment or modify any updateable properties
+all in one **forward** call.
 The message is saved in the Sent Items folder.

+Alternatively, you can first [create a draft forward message](../api/message_createforward.md) to include a comment or update any message properties, and then [send](../api/message_send.md) the draft message.

+**Note**

+- You can specify either a comment or the **body** property of the `message` parameter.
+Specifying both will return an HTTP 400 Bad Request error.
+- You must specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+Specifying both or specifying neither will return an HTTP 400 Bad Request error.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).